promi4s/ocelescope/docs/evaluation/plugin.md

 2. **Convert to DotVis**
    Wrap the resulting `Digraph` in a `DotVis` using `DotVis.from_graphviz(...)`.
 See [docs](../plugins/resource.md#dot).

-   - Choose an appropriate Graphviz layout engine (e.g., `"dot"` or `"neato"`).
+   - Choose an appropriate Graphviz layout engine (e.g., `"dot"` ).
 3. **Return the visualization**
-   Return the `DotVis` object directly from `visualize`.
+  Update visualize to return the `DotVis` object, and change its signature to `-> DotVis`.

 ### Step 2.6: Integrate the Implementation

-Modify your plugin method so that it calls the provided discovery function to compute the object-centric directly-follows graph (OC-DFG) based on the selected object types.
+Modify your plugin method so that it calls the provided discovery function to compute the object-centric directly-follows graph based on the selected object types.

 Then, return an instance of the DFG resource, assigning the discovered edges to its edges field.